Northern Cyprus – Getting To The Hotel

 After much back and forth, with him, with blank face, and with the baggage guy, we finally were shown to the other room with me mumbling as we walked out of the lobby, “I think everyone here is retarded.”
 Using that word in its most offensive context possible in regards to these people.

 The room was much nicer than the last one.
-It was clean, it didn’t smell, and even though the view was of the dirt parking lot across the driveway leading up to the hotel, it was good enough to take.
+It was clean, it didn’t smell of cigarettes, and even though the view was of the dirt parking lot across the driveway leading up to the hotel, it was good enough to take.
 So we did just that and settled in for a much-needed sleep after how long it took us to get there.